AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/ecommerce.md

 ## Look up dataflow specifications {#specs}

 A dataflow is responsible for collecting data from sources and bringing them into [!DNL Platform].
 In order to create a dataflow, you must first obtain the dataflow specifications by performing a GET request to the [!DNL Flow Service] API.
-Dataflow specifications are responsible for collecting data from an an eCommerce source.
+Dataflow specifications are responsible for collecting data from an an **[!UICONTROL eCommerce]** source.

 **API format**